• Skip to primary navigation

 cake mix, cream of coconut, whipped topping, and eggs on a white table.

 • A mixture of sweetened condensed milk and cream of coconut is poured over the top.
 Cream of coconut is NOT the same as coconut milk.
 Cream of coconut is sweetened, and you need the sweetness for this recipe.
-Make sure you are buying cream of coconut or “crema de coco” (Goya is one brand that makes it).
+Make sure you are buying cream of coconut or “crema de coco” (Goya is one brand that makes it; Coco Lopez is another).

 Start by making a cake mix according to package directions.